 El Paso is a city located in Texas.
-With a 2020 population of 685,575, it is the 6th largest city in Texas and the 22nd largest city in the United States.
-El Paso is currently growing at a rate of 0.21% annually and its population has increased by 5.62% since the most recent census, which recorded a population of 649,121 in 2010.
+With a 2020 population of 685,434, it is the 6th largest city in Texas and the 22nd largest city in the United States.
+El Paso is currently growing at a rate of 0.27% annually and its population has increased by 5.59% since the most recent census, which recorded a population of 649,121 in 2010.
+El Paso reached it's highest population of 685,434 in 2021.
 Spanning over 258 miles, El Paso has a population density of 2,663 people per square mile.

 The estimated population of El Paso gives it a population density of 2,500 people per square mile (980/square mile).
 The larger metropolitan area, covering all of Hudspeth and El Paso counties, has a population of 837,000 while the El Paso-Las Cruces CSA has a population of 1.05 million.
 Juarez, Mexico, and El Paso form a broad international metropolitan area often called the Paso del Norte or the El Paso-Juarez-Las Cruces with more than 2.7 million residents.
 This constitutes the Western Hemisphere's largest bilingual, binational work force.

 El Paso has been ranked as one of the top three safest large U.S. cities since 1997 and the safest for the last three years.
 The city is known for its strong military presence, including Biggs Army Airfield and Fort Bliss -- one of the largest U.S. Army military complexes and the country's largest training area.
 El Paso is also the headquarters for the U.S. Border Patrol Special Operations Group, the Joint Task Force North, and the El Paso Intelligence Center.